ziirish/burp-ui/docs/advanced_usage.rst

     # user1 = '{"agents": ["srv*", "www*"], "clients": ["desk*", "laptop*"]}'
     # It will also validate against the agent name.
     extended = false
+    # If you don't explicitly specify grants, what should we assume?
+    assume_granted = true
     # Enable 'legacy' behavior
     # Since v0.6.0, if you don't specify the agents name explicitly, users will be
     # granted on every agents where a client matches user's ACL.
 If you enable the